guinetn/basecamp/app/assets/books/cloud/containers_docker_commands.md

   The Docker daemon creates the container and then runs a command in that container.
   The Docker daemon streams the output of the command to the Docker client

+  docker pull debian // pulling from docker hub by default docker pull myregistry.local:5000/testing/test-image // pulling from other repositories

+docker run       command is used to run a container from an image If the image does not exist on the host machine, Docker will pull that from [Docker Hub](https://hub.docker.com/) Once downloaded on your local machine, Docker uses the same image for consecutive container creation.

+docker run alpine ls -l
 docker run -d -p 80:80 docker/getting-started
 docker run -dp 80:80 docker/getting-started
 -d          run the container in detached mode (in the background)